mmbman/Katagiri/fukanzazengi.md

 ##### [*Fukanzazengi*: Dogen's Universal Recommendation for Zazen – Talk 4](1979-06-12-Fukanzazengi-Talk-4)
 ###### June 12, 1979 Dharma Talk by Dainin Katagiri Roshi

 What does it mean to die sitting in zazen?
-Katagiri Roshi discusses the meaning of the line, “In surveying the past, we find that transcendence of both un-enlightenment and enlightenment, and dying while either sitting or standing, have all depended entirely on the strength of zazen,” in relation to *Blue Cliff Record* Case 46, “Ching Ch’ing’s Sound of Raindrops”.
+Katagiri Roshi discusses the meaning of the line, “In surveying the past, we find that transcendence of both un-enlightenment and enlightenment, and dying while either sitting or standing, have all depended entirely on the strength of zazen,” using the example of *Blue Cliff Record* Case 46, “Ching Ch’ing’s Sound of Raindrops.”
 He talks about life and death, and how to “cease fire” in zazen.
 There is a story about a machine that reads brain waves, and he discusses whether there are any real Zen teachers in the United States.

 ---